Who we support

 University of Manchester

-Rory is a board member and former Chair of the University’s Global Leadership Board, and currently serves as the inaugural Chair of the University’s International Advisory Board.
-The Foundation has also funded two large international conferences in partnership with the University of Manchester – The Johannesburg Global Poverty Summit and the Capturing the Gains Summit, co-funded by the UK Department for International Development (DFID).
+Elizabeth is the Chair of the Director’s Circle of the Whitworth Art Gallery.
+Rory is a board member and former Chair of the University’s Global Leadership Board and is a member of the International Advisory Board of the GDI.
+The Foundation has also funded two large international conferences in partnership with the University of Manchester: the Johannesburg Global Poverty Summit and the Capturing the Gains Summit, which were co-funded by the UK Department of International Development (DFID).

 IntoUniversity